giovanni-iannaccone/eikon/README.md

 ## 🧩 Contributing
 We welcome contributing.
 See CONTRIBUTING.md file for details.

+Please note that this project is released with a <a href="CODE_OF_CONDUCT.md">Contributor Code of Conduct</a>.
+By participating in this project, you agree to abide by its terms.

 ### Thanks to every contributor
 <a href="https://github.com/giovanni-iannaccone/raccoon/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=giovanni-iannaccone/raccoon"  alt="raccoon Contributors"/>